Thomas Fuller (mental calculator): Documentation of abilities

-Influence on Abolitionist Movement
+Influence on abolitionist movement

-Due to Rush's involvement in the abolitionist movement, the London based Society for Effecting the Abolition of the Slave Trade reached out to him for "accounts of mental improvement" of Black people so they could counter those who said they were inferior.
-Along with information about Fuller, Rush shared the story of a Black doctor he knew personally, James Durham.
+Due to Rush's involvement in the abolitionist movement, the London-based Society for Effecting the Abolition of the Slave Trade reached out to him for "accounts of mental improvement" of Black people so they could counter those who said they were inferior.
+Along with information about Fuller, Rush shared the story of a Black doctor he knew personally, James Derham.
 Testimony of Fuller's abilities spread beyond American periodicals.
-French revolutionaries Jacques Pierre Brissot and Henry Grégoire wrote of Fuller as an example as to why Black people should have equal rights.
+French revolutionaries Jacques Pierre Brissot and Henri Grégoire wrote of Fuller as an example of why Black people should have equal rights.
 Brissot stated, "These instances prove, without a doubt that the capacity of the negroes may be extended to anything; that they have only need of instruction and liberty".